wwarthen/RomWBW/Source/Doc/Applications.md

 #### Notes

-The ZMP adaptation that comes with RomWBW will default to using the current HBIOS console port for transfers.
+The ZMD adaptation that comes with RomWBW will default to using the current HBIOS console port for transfers.
 Note that if you change your console port at the OS level (e.g., STAT CON:=UC1:), this does not change the HBIOS console.

-`ZMP` attempts to determine the best way to drive the serial port based on your hardware configuration.
+`ZMD` attempts to determine the best way to drive the serial port based on your hardware configuration.
 When possible, it will bypass the HBIOS for faster operation.
 However, in many cases, it will use HBIOS so that flow control can be used.

-`ZMP` is dependent on a reliable communications channel.
+`ZMD` is dependent on a reliable communications channel.
 You must ensure that the serial port can be serviced fast enough by either using a baud rate that is low enough or ensuring that hardware flow control is fully functional (end to end).